 The fatty acids in almonds, help in dissolving the sebum and therefore preventing pimples and making the skin oil free.
 Because almond facial packs are very light in texture, the body absorbs them really well, which allows them to penetrate the skin deeply and remove any accumulated dirt.
 On top of that, almonds are rich in Vitamin A, another vitamin with amazing useful abilities for the skin.

-It’s naturally anti-microbial, which means it will kill the bacteria on your face, that is clogging your pores.
+Aloe vera it’s naturally anti-microbial, which means it will kill the bacteria on your face, that is clogging your pores.
 It is also known that can soak up oil and leave the skin smooth and clear.

 One of the best ingredients for oily skin is colloidal oats.
 They have powerful absorbent properties, which means the oil on your skin doesn’t stand a chance.
 Oatmeal is also very moisturizing so it tricks oily skin into producing less oil.

-Jojoba Oil - Don’t be a skeptic.
+Don’t be a skeptic.
 It’s already shown that applying some natural oils to oily skin can be beneficial.
 This is the case for the jojoba oil.
 It’s full of vitamins, minerals, and has anti-inflammatory properties.
 Jojoba oil can balance the production of sebum by tricking the oil glands.

 Cucumbers are hydrating, astringent and helpful at tightening open pores.
 Rich in vitamins and antioxidants good for the skin, cucumbers can help you from the inside and the outside.
 They make a delicious salad, but also a relaxing facial mask - use them in both situations.